 Calculate the volume or area inside an irregular polygon in Surfer

-If you want to calculate the volume or surface area inside a polygon, all you need are the grid file and a polygon (either drawn in a base layer, or in a vector file format).
+To calculate the volume or surface area inside a polygon, you will need both a grid file and a polygon (either drawn in a base layer, or in a vector file format).

 Calculate volume inside a polygon

 2. Define the polygon for the area(s) you want to calculate the volume within.
-You can either:
+There are a few ways this can be done:

-• Obtain a vector file of the polygon in a vector format (e.g. DXF, SHP, BLN, KML, MIF, etc).
-You can choose to add this to the map as a base layer, if desired.
+2. Obtain a vector file of the polygon in a vector format (e.g. DXF, SHP, BLN, KML, MIF, etc).
+You can then add this file to the map as a base layer.

-• Create a vector file containing the polygon.
-If you need help creating one, please see the article How can I create a BLN file in Surfer?.
+3. Create a vector file containing the polygon; then, follow step 2b.
+If you need help creating a vector file, please see: How can I create a BLN file in Surfer?

-2. Since volume is calculated between two surfaces, in the Lower Surface section, either choose a different map layer or browse to a grid file for the lower surface, or set a constant Z value.
+2. In the Lower Surface section, choose a different map layer or browse to a grid file for the lower surface; or, you can also choose to set a constant Z value.

 In Surfer 13 and previous, you will need to blank the grid file outside the polygon defining the area using Grid | Blank, and then use the Grid | Volume command.
 The blanked areas are not included in the volume calculations and are separated out in the surface area calculations.